githubcyclist/opensourcecraft/README.md

 Press Browse and navigate to the repo directory.
 Select build.xml and press OK.

 Enter your project name of choice ("OpenSourceCraft" recommended).

+After you're done with that, go take a look at the wiki (https://github.com/githubcyclist/opensourcecraft/wiki).
+It explains how the game works.